Genitourinary Malignancies - Board Review Summary

 ProtecT and Cribriform Disease

-ProtecT remains the core trial for counseling localized prostate cancer.
+ProtecT remains the core counseling trial for localized prostate cancer.
 At 15 years, prostate-cancer mortality was low and similar across active monitoring, RT, and surgery, but metastases were more frequent with monitoring.
 About 50% of active-monitoring patients underwent treatment by 10 years.

 PART II - INTACT PROSTATE: AS, RT, RP, FRACTIONATION, AND TECHNIQUE